whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 ----------------

 README.txt		: this file
-download_whois_data.py  : the script to run
-feeds.ini		: the configuration file describing the feeds supported by the script.
+README.SSL.txt		: documentation on how to set up ssl key-based authentication download_whois_data.py  : the script to run install_p12.py		: ssl key and cert installer script, see README.SSL.txt feeds.ini		: the configuration file describing the feeds supported by the script.
 			  Not intended to be edited by endusers. whois_utils		: a directory with the modules used by the script.